burmisov/express-static-zip/README.md

 ## Additional info

-  Zip compressed content is loaded to memory synchronously at startup.
-It doesn't take long, some 50-300ms for a 20Mb JS lib with some 15k files.
+  Zip compressed content is loaded into memory synchronously at startup.
+It doesn't take long, some 50-300ms for a 20Mb JS lib with ~15k files.

-  Files are uncompressed and cached in-memory upon request.
+  Files are decompressed and cached in-memory upon request.

 ## Tests

-  Rather full coverage tests are in the `test/` directory.
+  Tests are in the `test/` directory.
 Install dev dependencies and use `mocha`.
+Coverage is rather full.